PENNSYLVANIA PERSONAL INJURY LAWYERS

 How Long Do I Have to File a Claim?

 The general personal injury statute of limitations in Pennsylvania is two years from the accident date under 42 Pa.
 C.S. § 5524.
-Consulting a rideshare accident attorney promptly helps preserve electronic evidence and app data that can deteriorate or become unavailable over time.
+Consulting a rideshare accident attorney promptly also helps preserve electronic evidence and app data that can deteriorate or become unavailable over time.

 What If the At-Fault Driver Was Uninsured?